 For VA medical centers (VAMC), we format the title tag a little differently.
 Because it’s important to call out the region and because many Veterans search for VA hospitals by the city or region, it’s important to distinguish the regional nature of the page from the national content on VA.gov.

-- Use the plain language VAMC short name for title tags rather than the long facility locator API name
+- Use the plain language VAMC system name in the title tags.

 - Keep meta description text to less than 300 characters (including spaces).

 - Try to use the primary keyword or phrase at the beginning of the description, within the first 155 characters.
 (Google sometimes changes how many characters it shows on searches.)